MaiJi97/Leetcode/java/25_ReverseNodesInKGroup/README.md

 To use recursion, we can reverse the first k length linked list and then link it with the rest of the linked list (we bypass the first k nodes and call the method on the rest of the linked list).
 It is similar as in problem 92 but here we assume we only reverse the first k nodes instead of the nodes between a specific interval.
-So we do not need to link the beforeStart node with the end node, just need to link the start node (head) with the afterEnd node.
+So we do not need to link the beforeStart node with the end node, just need to link the start node (head) with the afterEnd node and return the end node.

 Time Complexity: O(n)